ccbrown/lessdb/README.md

-# elastikv
+# lessdb

-ElastiKV is a key-value store meant to be similar to DynamoDB in scale and robustness, but with significantly higher performance.
+LessDB is a key-value store meant to be similar to DynamoDB in scale and robustness, but with significantly higher performance.

 ## Goals